 1.2 Msabbha

-MASABACHA, also spelled msabbaha, is a popular Levantine spread.
+Masabacha, also spelled msabbaha, is a popular Levantine spread.
 Masabacha is a version of hummus.

 The base of msabbaha and hummus are the same.
 But unlike in hummus, chickpeas in msabbaha remain whole.
 Msabbaha means ‘swimming‘ in Arabic.
 So, if you want to try hummus with ‘swimming chickpeas’, order msabbaha.